-The Anglican Episcopal House of Studies (AEHS) at Duke Divinity School is a community of students, faculty, and staff dedicated to preparing Episcopalians and other Anglicans for future service to the church.
+The Anglican Episcopal House of Studies (AEHS) at Duke Divinity School is a full Anglican seminary program, providing three-year accredited training for Episcopal and Anglican dioceses and offering Anglican formation for other masters and doctoral students.
+We are a vibrant community of students, faculty, and staff dedicated to preparing students for numerous vocations in the church and the world.

 AEHS seeks to nurture and form the next generation of leaders in and for the church, equipping them to become so steeped in the classic tradition that they will be faithful, flexible, and imaginative as they apply it, even in confusing and turbulent times.
 Students are nourished and stretched in many dimensions—academic rigor, ecclesial confession, radical service, and personal holiness—reflecting our Lord’s commandment to love God with all our heart, soul, mind, and strength.

 Certificate in Anglican Studies

 The Certificate in Anglican Studies is designed to help M.Div. and other degree programs fulfill the academic and formational requirements for Anglican/Episcopal ministry, ordained or lay.